CCBR/rNA/README.md

 ##### 2.2 Downstream Analysis

 rNA takes the raw counts matrix, TIN counts matrix, and the QC metadata table generated in the pipeline described above as input.
 These are a few of the **required** command-line arguments to `rNA.R`. rNA performs the following steps listed below.
-The expected counts from RSEM are filtered to remove lowly expressed genes with edgeR's<sup>18</sup> `filterByExpr()` function using the following critea: genes must have 10 reads in >= 70% samples.
+The expected counts from RSEM are filtered to remove lowly expressed genes with edgeR's<sup>18</sup> `filterByExpr()` function using the following criteria: genes must have 10 reads in >= 70% samples.
 The normalisation factors calculated using edgeR's TMM method  are used as scaling factors for library size.
 Using the `voom()` function in limma<sup>8</sup>, the counts are converted log2-counts-per-million (logCPM) and quantile normalized.

 _voom_<sup>7</sup> is an acronym for mean-variance modelling at the observational level.
 The key concern is to estimate the mean-variance relationship in the data, then use this to compute appropriate weights for each observation.
 Count data almost show non-trivial mean-variance relationships.
 Raw counts show increasing variance with increasing count size, while log-counts typically show a decreasing mean-variance trend.
 This function estimates the mean-variance trend for log-counts, then assigns a weight to each observation based on its predicted variance.
 The weights are then used in the linear modelling process to adjust for heteroscedasticity.